lopcode/EnderTech/README.md

 * Copy ideas and pass them off as your own,
 * Make money from the mod (no paywalls, adf.ly links, charging for access to items or any other bullshit like that).

+### Licenses
+The source code of this project is licensed under the terms of the ISC license, listed in the [LICENSE](LICENSE.md) file.
+A concise summary of the ISC license is available at [choosealicense.org](http://choosealicense.com/licenses/isc/).

-Formally, code in this project is licensed under the BSD 2-clause license, and art other assets are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](http://creativecommons.org/licenses/by-nc-nd/4.0/) license unless otherwise stated.
+Art and other assets are licensed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license (also linked in the [LICENSE](LICENSE.md) file).

-### Code license
-Copyright (c) 2014, Sky Welch
-All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ##Documentation
 Blocks, items and mechanics (including recipes and usage) are documented as they're completed in the [Wiki](https://github.com/voxelcarrot/EnderTech/wiki).